 We briefly discussed hypothyroidism (the first section of this post) but it’s important that we spend more time and dive into the specific causes of hypothyroidism.

 Hypothyroidism (remember that’s the thyroid disease that results in a REDUCTION of thyroid hormone) is probably the most difficult-to-treat thyroid problem that we are discussing.

 The reason for this has to do with thyroid hormone medication and replacement.

 There are a number of ways to replace thyroid hormone in the body and each person will require a unique type of thyroid medication and dose.

-Another important reason to discuss hypothyroidism in detail is because many of the causes of hyperthyroidism ultimately result in hypothyroidism and the reliance upon medication.
+Another important reason to discuss hypothyroidism in detail is that many of the causes of hyperthyroidism ultimately result in hypothyroidism and reliance on medication.

 Consider the case of Graves’ disease which is treated with radioactive iodine ablation therapy.

 This condition results in damage to the thyroid gland (intentionally) which ultimately leads to reliance upon thyroid medication because the gland no longer functions appropriately.